-We have audited the accompanying financial statements of the Minnesota Higher Education Facilities Authority as of and for the year ended June 30, 2001.
+We have audited the accompanying financial statements of the Minnesota Higher Education Facilities Authority as of and for the years ended June 30, 2002 and 2001.
 These financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-The financial statements of the Minnesota Higher Education Facilities Authority as of and for the year ended June 30, 2000 were audited by other auditors whose report dated October 5, 2000 expressed an unqualified opinion on those statements.